 - $1,050 for 1,000 gallons per day or more

 - Note: Permitted facilities are also subject to Sewer Use Fees for actual volumes discharged.

-Examples of projects that may require a short term discharge permit include:
+Examples of projects that may need a short term discharge permit include:

 - Underground storage tank or gas station remediation